elvanja/jenkins-gitlab-hook-plugin/README.md

 ### Delete branch commits

-In case Gitlab is triggering the deletion of a branch, the plugin will skip processing entirely unless automatic branch projects creation is enabled.
+In case Gitlab is triggering the deletion of a branch, the plugin will skip processing entirely unless automatic branch projects creation is enabled.<br/>
-In that case, it will find the Jenkins project for that branch and delete it.
+In that case, it will find the Jenkins project for that branch and delete it.<br/>
-This applies only to non master branches (master is defined in plugin configuration).
+This applies only to non master branches (master is defined in plugin configuration).<br/>
 Master branch project is never deleted.

 ### Hook data related

-Gitlab uses JSON POST to send the information to the defined hook.
+Gitlab uses JSON POST to send the information to the defined hook.<br/>
 The plugin expects the request to have the appropriate structure, like this example:

 ```json